 This publication was prepared using Marion Evans's original pencil score - this is not a transcription.
+Thanks to Marion Evans, Iconoclast, and the Tony Bennett Estate for granting us permission to publish this arrangement.

 Doug DuBoff, Rob DuBoff, and Dylan Canterbury